Many Americans and the Beatles would have loved the Trump tax reform.

 Political distractions on taxes

-You might recall not one Democrat voted for tax reform in 2018.
+You might recall not one Democrat voted for tax reform.

 Afterward, as countless companies passed their tax savings and resulting profits to employees, you might recall then-House Minority Leader Nancy Pelosi (D-CA) infamously called the reform-inspired $1,000 to $2,000 employee bonuses “crumbs.”

+She and her fellow Democrats vowed to raise taxes if they ever regain control of Congress.
 Ironically, federal data shows the average wage has increased about 3 percent.
-But inflation has jumped 18 percent under the Biden Administration.
+But you might recall inflation had jumped 18 percent under the Biden Administration.

-The white Americans’ unemployment rate remains under 4 percent, but the Black unemployment rate jumped to 6.4 percent in March of this year, climbing from 5.6 percent in February.
+The white Americans’ unemployment rate remains under 4 percent, but the Black unemployment rate jumped to 6.4 percent.

 Prior to the pandemic, tax reform led to more more jobs.
-There were more than 7 million unfilled jobs in America.
-At 3.5 percent. the unemployment rate was the lowest in 50 years.
+Now there are 6.87 million unfilled jobs.
+It represents a job openings rate of 4.1 percent.
+In President Trump’s first term in 2019, the unemployment rate was only 3.7 percent –the lowest in 50 years.
 It was historically low for women, blacks and Hispanics.

-Who knows?
-Surely, George Harrison would like to retain Trump tax reform.
+Meantime, who knows?
+Surely, Mr. Harrison would have loved the Trump tax reform.

 From the Coach’s Corner, related public-policy articles: